implict/ofSiteKR/_documentation/utils/ofUtils_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Splits `source` using `delimiter` and returns the separate tokens.
-In modern versions of openFrameworks, `delimiter` can be a multi-character string.
-In older versions of openFrameworks, `delimiter` was interpreted as multiple single-character delimiters.
+Splits source using delimiter and returns the separate tokens.
+In modern versions of openFrameworks, delimiter can be a multi-character string.
+In older versions of openFrameworks, delimiter was interpreted as multiple single-character delimiters.